エピソード

 4 分

-Reflection question: What can you do to revitalize your Christian worship?
+Reflection question: What have you learned from storms in your life?
 Discuss Today's Devo in Harvest Discipleship!

 The audio production of the podcast "Daily Devotions from Greg Laurie" utilizes Generative AI technology.
 This allows us to deliver consistent, high-quality content while preserving Harvest's mission to "know God and make Him known."